mridubhatnagar/blogs-backup/cl1q7iouq00pqsvnvhznzhnzx.md

 9. Stop procrastination by following the law of minimum effort.
 If you don't want to do something.
 Try doing it for 2 minutes.
 You'll then come in flow state and not try to procrastinate.

+10. Deliberate Practice.

+11. Review and reflect on your process.
+It is important to move forward and improve.
+It is equally important to see where you are headed to?

 ## Personal Opinion

 In a world where people are running after outcomes.
 It is nice that Clear made a choice to highlight the process.
 The habit-building techniques mentioned create some level of friction in the whole habit-building process.
 Habit Stacking, categorizing habits into cue, craving, response, and reward is a challenge and might create even more resistance.

-Building and breaking habits is directly dependent on the mind.
-How much self-control we have.
-What are your personal narratives?

 21 days, 91 days, 100-day challenges whatever keep surfacing on the web are marketing.
 You can do something for 100 days.
 And, then decide to quit.
 That's it.
 You quit.
 Those 100 days didn't build the habit.

+Building and breaking habits is directly dependent on the mind.
+How much self-control you have.
+What are your personal narratives?